-Death is a huge part of most religions.
-Some people embrace the fact that they will one day die but humanity in general still isn’t comfortable with it.
-A religious person may fear for example that when they die they will not go to heaven (if they are Christian).
-Others fear that act of dying or the thought of what may come after death.
+Death is a huge part of most religions and it can comfort some who feel they need to know what happens after death.
+Heaven is supposedly a paradise so death for some religious people can even be something to look forward to.
+Humanity in general still isn’t comfortable with death.
+Other religious person may fear for example that when they die, they will not go to heaven (if they are Christian).
+Others fear the act of dying or the thought of what may or may not come.

 All the Abrahamic religions plus others have scriptures that tell them of a doomsday or judgment day as you may have heard.
 Many religious people nowadays state that the end of the world is coming very soon.
 They state they are seeing all of the warnings their scriptures told them of.

 The fear of the number 13 has its own name-triskaidekaphobia.
 There is more than one religion that believes the number to unlucky, the most famous example being Christians.
 Christians believe Judas was the 13th disciple to sit down at the table of the last supper before Jesus was crucified.
 There is also a common fear of the number 666 as it is supposedly the number of the devil.

 The fear of demons can even be found in individuals who aren’t particularly religious.
 If someone has this phobia it is likely they believe they have had an experience or been told convincing stories about an experience with demons.
 Some people fear that a demon will possess them and they will not be able to stop it.